 How does STRT work?

-STRT uses low level electrical impulses to stimulate cellular activity.
+STRT is performed with the Dolphin Neurostimulator which uses low-level electrical impulses to stimulate cellular activity.
 It is generally completely painless – rarely, if anything, there’s a ‘tingle’ – and is Health and Canada FDA approved.

 STRT reduces and fades scar tissue, and reduces adhesions and restrictions in the body.
 This helps in a number of ways – reducing pain, normalizing sensation, decreasing stress on the body, improving muscle and organ function, improving blood flow, and improving circulation.